 For these tests, we ran ExpressVPN with their new Lightway VPN protocol activated.
-Lightway is an ExpressVPN proprietary protocol that is supposed to be faster and more secure than the OpenVPN protocol used by TunnelBear and most other VPNs.
+Lightway is an ExpressVPN proprietary protocol that is designed to be faster and more secure than the OpenVPN protocol used by TunnelBear and most other VPNs.

 United States servers

 We ran into a minor snag right off the bat.
 The TunnelBear VPN server network is tiny with only one server location in each of the countries they support.
 This is in contrast to ExpressVPN, which has 160 server locations in 94 countries.
 As you might expect, most of those ‘extra’ server locations go in the countries that you are most likely to want to visit.